Stratifications in good reductions of Shimura varieties of abelian type: Good reductions of Shimura varieties of abelian type

 \section{Good reductions of Shimura varieties of abelian type}

-In this section, we will recall Kisin's construction of integral canonical models for Shimura varieties of abelian type in \cite{CIMK}.
+In this section, we recall the construction of integral canonical models for Shimura varieties of abelian type in \cite{CIMK} and \cite{2-adic int}.
 We will start with the construction for those of Hodge type, and then pass to abelian type as in \cite{CIMK}.
-We will assume that $p>2$ through out this paper.
-But we would like to mention that by recent work of W. Kim and K. Madapusi Pera \cite{2-adic int}, integral canonical models for Shimura varieties of abelian type at $p=2$ are known to exist.
-We expect that our constructions also work in those case.